-It has been suggested that bats may approach wind turbines because they misidentify them as trees (Cryan et al 2014).
+It has been suggested that bats may approach wind turbines because they misidentify them as trees (Cryan et al. 2014).
 Illuminating turbines with ultraviolet light may help bats to differentiate between wind turbines and trees.
-A study in the USA found that the activity of Hawaiian hoary bats was significantly lower at trees lit with dim flickering ultraviolet lights than at unlit trees (Gorresen et al 2015).
+A study in the USA found that the activity of Hawaiian hoary bats Lasiurus cinereus semotus was lower at trees lit with dim flickering ultraviolet lights than at unlit trees (Gorresen et al. 2015).
 However, this has yet to be tested at wind turbines.

 Cryan P.M., Gorresen P.M., Hein C.D., Schirmacher M.R., Diehl R.H., Huso M.M., Hayman D.T.S., Fricker P.D., Bonaccorso F.J., Johnson D.H., Heist K. & Dalton D.C.
 (2014) Behavior of bats at wind turbines.
 Proceedings of the National Academy of Sciences, 111, 15126–15131.